bast/talk-coding-like-1969/talk.md

 ---

+class: center, middle, inverse

+## Code is on GitHub with a standard open source license

+# Is this enough?

+---

 ## Public access alone may not be enough

 - Putting your code on GitHub/GitLab does not guarantee that the software is findable and accessible in the future.